The Audit Requirements for Companies in Singapore

 Audit Exemption Criteria for Small Companies

-The small company audit exemption in Singapore aims to reduce compliance costs for smaller firms while guaranteeing financial accountability.
+The small company audit exemption in Singapore is intended to reduce compliance obligations for smaller businesses while maintaining accountability in financial reporting.
 To qualify, a company must meet at least two of the following conditions:

 Total annual revenue does not exceed SGD 10 million.